Alloy demonstration templates

 interface during the site’s initialization.
 It wraps the CMS default implementation and extends it to provide error handling while rendering partial content.

-This has the effect that an exception, of a number of non-critical types, thrown while rendering a block or page in a content area will not crash the entire page.
-Instead, it will simply hide the failing partial content.
-If the HTTP request is made by an editor, it renders an error message that can be reported to a developer.
+This means that an exception of a number of non-critical types thrown while rendering a block or page in a content area will not crash the entire page.
+Instead, it will hide the failing partial content.
+If an editor makes the HTTP request, it renders an error message that you can report to a developer.

 Note